Disclosure

 Impact on User Privacy:

-• Vulnerability to Data Leaks: Logged information could be exposed if the VPN’s security is compromised.
+• Vulnerability to Data Leaks: Stored info could leak if the VPN’s security fails.

-• Legal Compliance Risks: Data may be surrendered to authorities upon request.
+• Legal Compliance Risks: Data might be given to authorities if asked.

-• Policy Transparency: Clear logging policies are preferable, offering insight into data management.
+• Policy Transparency: Clear logging policies are better, showing how data is handled.

-• Log Duration: Short-term logs for troubleshooting are less intrusive than permanent records.
+• Log Duration: Logs kept for a short time for troubleshooting are less invasive than permanent ones.

 NordVPN’s No-Logging claims